gvdb/crowns/README.md

     + Once the last card is drawn from the Deck the player who drew the card gets to finish their turn.
 If they manage to reach 5 points on this turn the game ends and they win
     + Otherwise the game ends immediately after they complete their turn
     + If after the final turn no player has 5 points, the player with the most points wins
-    + If there's a draw for points, the player with the most Kings wins.
-If there are equal Kings or no Kings in players' Houses, the game is a draw
+    + If there's a draw for points, the player with the most Kings wins
+    + If there's a draw for points and there are equal Kings or no Kings in players' Houses, the game is a draw
 * The game may also end if all other players concede, leaving a single winner

 ## Variant with 3+ Players
 The game can be played with 3 or more players:
-* For each extra player shuffle 26 cards into the Deck
+* For each extra player shuffle 26 additional cards into the Deck
-* As an additional condition of raiding, the raiding player must declare the player they're attacking as well as the target i.e. their Throne or Stronghold
+* As an additional step of raiding, the raiding player must declare the player they're attacking as well as the target i.e. their Throne or Stronghold
 * All the same rules of raiding in a 2 player game apply once a raid is initiated between the two players
 * Forming and breaking alliances between players is encouraged in games of more than two players.